awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-web-access.md

 ## Requirements<a name="web-access-requirements"></a>

-You can access a WorkSpace by running the Windows 10 desktop experience and one of the following bundles:
+You can access a WorkSpace by running Ubuntu or the Windows 10 desktop experience and one of the following bundles:
 + Value
 + Standard
 + Performance